• Skip to primary navigation

 • Keep your battery charged between 60-80% – depleting your battery to 0% frequently will cause your battery to degrade faster.

-• Fast charging your vehicle frequently will also cause your battery to degrade faster.
+• Frequently charging your vehicle will also cause your battery to degrade faster.

 Is fast charging an electric vehicle costlier?